pereznetworks/Library-Manager/README.md

 ## Project Update 8:

+After much TROUBLEshooting....
+  Not Using sample library.db the came with project files
+    seems to work only with Sequelize v3
+  Since I am using Sequelize v4 in this project...
+    simply: Express app runs Sequelize bootstrapped code which uses config file and creates a new library.db in none exists then am able to do CRUD and display from tables in library.db

+Re-factor of all pug templates
 Overall UI flow the same
-  re-build all pugs
-    to work with sequelize sqlite data and better performance
-    more maintainable code...
-  result is...
+  Result is...
     separate folder for each section:
-      book, loans and patrons
+      folder of templates for
+        bookViews, loanViews and patronViews
+        in addition to returnBookViews
-   simpler, static templates
+      more but simpler, static templates
-   less or no calculation and/or javascript code
+      little or no calculation and/or javascript code re-factor allows...
+      to more easily work with Sequelize's SQlite data, provides better performance,
+      code is easier to understand and is more maintainable.

 ## Project Update 7: